huggingface/evaluate/metrics/comet/README.md

 comet_score = comet_metric.compute(predictions=hypothesis, references=reference, sources=source)
 ```

 It has several configurations, named after the COMET model to be used.
 It will default to `wmt20-comet-da` (previously known as `wmt-large-da-estimator-1719`).
 Alternate models that can be chosen include `wmt20-comet-qe-da`, `wmt21-comet-mqm`, `wmt21-cometinho-da`, `wmt21-comet-qe-mqm` and `emnlp20-comet-rank`.
+Notably, a distilled model is also available, which is 80% smaller and 2.128x faster while performing close to non-distilled alternatives.
+You can use it with the identifier `eamt22-cometinho-da`.
+This version, called Cometinho, was elected as [the best paper](https://aclanthology.org/2022.eamt-1.9) at the annual European conference on machine translation.

 It also has several optional arguments: